 An investment in our securities involves a high degree of risk.
-You should carefully read and consider the risks described below, as well as the other information in this prospectus and other information incorporated by reference herein, before deciding to invest in our securities.
+You should carefully read and consider the risks described below, as well as the other information in this prospectus supplement and other information incorporated by reference herein, including the risks and uncertainties discussed in the updated "Risk Factors" section attached as Exhibit 99.3 to our Form 8-K filed with the SEC on July 26, 2017, before deciding to invest in our securities.
 The occurrence of any of the following risks could have a material adverse effect on our business, financial condition, results of operations or cash flows.
 In that case, the trading price of our common stock could decline, and you could lose all or part of your investment.